SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Group/AddGroupAtRunTime/README.md

 #AddGroup at runtime

-This sample demonstrate how a node group is added at runtime.
-You can add nodes into group thorugh Nodecollections of diagram.
+This sample demonstrates how a node group is added at runtime.
+Add nodes to the group thorugh the Nodecollections of the diagram.

 ## Prerequisites